 I couldn’t help but smile.
 His defense hadn’t been self-preservation so much as it was genuine confusion.
 “It’s videos and pictures of people having sex,” I told him.
 He slumped back into embarrassment.
 “Oh.
 Then, yes.
 I looked at porn.”

 A silence hung in the air between us as I tried to figure out where to go from there.
 He looked at me, eyebrows up and eyes wide open, on alert for whatever would come next.
-The past winter had torn up the road, and his still baby-fatted cheeks bounced along with the car as we headed back towards our house.
+The past winter had torn up the road, and his still baby-fatted cheeks bounced along with the car as we headed back toward our house.
 The anticipation of my response was clearly getting to him.

 “Are you gonna say anything else?”